 - It is available in Articulating, Tilt, Swivel and Extend Types

-- It has a locking pin loaded with spring and a lock-release pull chain that allows you to lock your TV securely for a worry-free and safe travel
+- It has a locking pin loaded with spring and a lock-release pull chain, allowing you to lock your TV securely for worry-free and safe travel.

 - Designed specifically for RV TVs with LCD screens and can withstand the jolts of a moving vehicle

-- If your TV is larger than the allowed VESA patterns for this mount, you just need to buy a 103 or 102 VESA plate adapter and use it with this mount
+- If your TV is larger than the allowed VESA patterns for this mount, you need to buy a 103 or 102 VESA plate adapter and use it with this mount.

 - Its arms can extend up to 25 inches